mlKwon/psyctl/docs/EXTRACT.STEERING.md

 The CAA extraction method computes steering vectors as the mean difference between positive and neutral activations:

 **Algorithm:**
-1. Load CAA dataset containing positive/neutral prompt pairs
+1. Load steering dataset containing positive/neutral prompt pairs
 2. For each layer:
    - Collect activations from positive prompts
    - Collect activations from neutral prompts